4 gadgets that will wake you up better than your phone

 Wearables can also monitor our movements through the night, tracking when we’re experiencing light or deep sleep.
 You can then use that data to work out the best time to get up, and to stick to a routine featuring the same bedtime and rise time.

 Of course, if you’ve got an office to get to or kids to get ready, you can’t just sleep until you naturally wake up.
-Thankfully, some devices will let you choose a time period—between 7-7:30 a.m., for example—within which you’d like to wake up, and will try to pick the best moment during that window.
+Thankfully, some devices will let you choose a time period—between 7 and 7:30 a.m., for example—within which you’d like to wake up, and will try to pick the best moment during that window.

 Now, let’s talk about the vibration setting, which further reduces the chance that you’re jarred out of sleep.
 These silent alarms are also helpful if you happen to sleep with someone else who has to get up at a different time.

-You’ll find all kinds of smartwatches and trackers are up to the task, from the Fitbit Inspire HR ($100 from Amazon) to the Samsung Galaxy Watch ($240 from Amazon).
-We’ve written about some other factors that might influence your choice of wearable, besides how it wakes you up, here and here.
+You’ll find all kinds of smartwatches and trackers are up to the task, from the Fitbit Inspire ($89 from Amazon) to the Samsung Galaxy Watch ($214 from Amazon).

 If modern tech isn’t your thing or you want a bit of retro decor, go slightly old-school by investing in a radio alarm clock, or dusting off an old one that hasn’t been used since you bought a smartphone.

 Some clock radio features depend on the model you get.
-Some come with an integrated sunrise light, like the Sicsmiao Projection Alarm Clock ($30 from Amazon), while others, like the DreamSky Alarm Clock ($25 from Amazon), can gradually adjust the volume of the alarm so waking up isn’t such a jolt, .
+Some come with an integrated sunrise light, like the Jall Wake Up Light Sunrise Alarm Clock ($40 from Amazon), while others, like the DreamSky Alarm Clock Radio ($21 from Amazon), can gradually adjust the volume of the alarm so waking up isn’t such a jolt.

 Smart speakers have become so ubiquitous that you might have already started using one of these devices to wake you up in the morning.
-Maybe it’s an Amazon Echo ($50 and up from Amazon) or a Google Home ($50 and up from Google).
+Maybe it’s an Amazon Echo ($60 from Amazon for the latest generation, $40 for the previous one) or a Google Home ($50 and up from Google).

 At a basic level, these speakers can set a repeating alarm for a time of your choosing, giving you the option of keeping your phone in another room where it won’t distract you overnight.
 Setting or changing an alarm (and switching it off) is as easy as speaking a voice command.